-The Ethics, Nominating and Corporate Governance Committee of the Board of Directors is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board of Directors, making recommendations to the Board garding the membership of the committees of the Board, assessing the performance of the Board, and developing our corporate governance principles.
+The Ethics, Nominating and Corporate Governance Committee of the Board of Directors is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board of Directors, making recommendations to the Board regarding the membership of the committees of the Board, and developing our corporate governance principles.
 Our Ethics, Nominating and Corporate Governance Committee is comprised of Messrs.
 Adelgren (Chairperson) and Coulon.
-Effective February 2008, Mr. Outland was appointed to serve as an alternate member of the Ethics, Nominating and Corporate Governance Committee.
-Each member of the Ethics, Nominating and Corporate Governance Committee is independent (as independence is currently defined in Rule 4200(a)(15) of the NASDAQ listing standards).
-The Ethics, Nominating and Corporate Governance Committee with first listed year.
+Effective February 2008, Mr. Outland was appointed to serve as an alternate member of the Ethics, Nominating and Corporate Governance Committee is independent (as independence is currently defined in Rule 4200(a)(15) of the NASDAQ listing standards).
+The Ethics, Nominating and Corporate Governance Committee membership the last fiscal year.